Philly Cheesesteaks

 4 sub rolls spread open on baking sheet

-Meanwhile, heat 1 tablespoon of oil in a large cast iron or nonstick skillet over medium-high heat until it shimmers.
-Add the onions, peppers, ½ teaspoon salt, and ¼ teaspoon pepper.
-Cook, stirring frequently, until softened and golden brown, 10 to 12 minutes.
-Stir in the vinegar, then transfer the mixture to a large plate.
+Heat 1 tablespoon of oil in a large skillet over medium-high heat until shimmering.
+Add onions, peppers, salt, and pepper.
+Cook until softened and golden, 10 to 12 minutes.
+Stir in vinegar, then transfer to a plate.

 diced onions, peppers, salt, and pepper in large cast iron pan

-Wipe the skillet clean with a paper towel.
-Heat another tablespoon of oil over high heat until almost smoking.
-Add half of the meat in an even layer and cook without stirring until well browned on one side, about 2 minutes.
+Wipe the skillet clean.
+Heat another tablespoon of oil and add half of the meat in an even layer and cook without stirring until well browned on one side, about 2 minutes.

 half of the diced meat cooking in large cast iron skillet